Teyras/MT/text/chapters/120_checks.md

 In computer performance evaluation, it is common to let the benchmark warm up by performing a handful of iterations without measuring them.
-This way, the measurements are not influenced by e.g., initialization of the runtime environment or population of caches.
+This way, the measurements are not influenced by initialization of the runtime environment or population of caches, for example.

 We expect that warming up will not occur in our experiment because each iteration runs in a separate process and actual submissions are different